NALTP/Rules/README.md

       - (xv) Single World Joiner disabled and set to default server.
     - (d) Server settings:
       - (i) At any point during or before a series, both captains may agree to play any of their games on a server other than the default.
 Either captain may elect to return to the default servers up until the match begins (or play resumes, if the agreement is mid-match)--at that point the servers are locked with the final agreement reached unless both captains agree to change them again.
-      - (ii) Major and Minor leagues:
-        - (1) All games will be set to Dallas by default.
-In the event that multiple Dallas servers exist simultaneously, the Dallas server with the lowest associated number will be considered the default (e.g. Dallas1).
+      - (ii) All games will be set to Chicago by default.
+If Chicago is the only server in the central region, games are to be launched with the regional selection "Central".
+In the event that multiple central locations existing simultaneously, the Chicago server with the lowest associated number will be considered the default (e.g. Chicago1).
-      - (iii) Novice league:
-        - (1) All Novice league games will follow the server chart published by the CRC.
-          - (aa) If two servers are to be used in a series they will follow an A/A/B/B/A format.
-            - (I) The CRC will balance servers as much as possible and publish assignments with the full schedule for the season.
     - (e) If overtime is unable to be played for any reason including but not limited to incorrect settings, game crashes, or back to group callouts.
       - (i) The involved teams will play a single ‘golden cap’ half with the following settings:
         - (1) Time limit set to 20 minutes;